 Once we’ve made our decision, to approve or decline, we will notify the clinician who made the application.
 It is the clinician’s responsibility to notify the patient.

 If approved, PHARMAC will also notify the nominated pharmacy.

 We generally limit how long any funding approvals are granted for.
 If a patient needs funding to continue, the clinician will need to submit a renewal application.
-We recommend submitting your renewal application one month before it expires.
+We recommend submitting the renewal application one month before it expires.

 The application needs to address: